A scalable carbon credit initiative restoring mangroves and creating sustainable income for coastal communities near Dar-es-Salaam.

 Summary

-ORRAA is working with Tanzanian NGO AquaFarms Organization (AFO) to develop one of the country’s first community-driven Voluntary Carbon Markets.
+ORRAA is working with Tanzanian NGO, Action For Ocean (AFO), to develop one of the country’s first community-driven voluntary carbon market (VCM) initiatives.
 By conserving and restoring mangroves, coastal communities around Dar-es-Salaam are capturing carbon to generate tradeable credits, creating a new, long-term revenue stream that directly funds local priorities like clean water, education, and healthcare.

 This innovative project began with support from ORRAA’s Ocean Resilience Innovation Challenge (ORIC).
-Mentoring and visibility from ORIC helped AFO refine its business model and attract further investment from the UK’s Blue Planet Fund and the Government of Canada, unlocking the potential to scale this approach and expand its impact across the region.
-Engagement in the new area of the Mnazi Bay Ruvuma Estuary Marine Park (MBREMP) since early 2024 has progressed to the signing of an MOU, paving the way for an intervention in the larger southern region of Tanzania.
+Mentoring and visibility from ORIC helped AFO to refine its business model and attract further investment from the UK’s Blue Planet Fund and the Government of Canada, unlocking the potential to scale this approach and expand its impact across the region.
+AFO is now working to take the project through registration and toward credit issuance, unlocking a durable source of finance for mangrove conservation and restoration and community livelihoods.

 Challenge